Everything You Need to Know About Insurance for Nurses

-By now, you have understood the importance of having malpractice insurance once you’ve become a registered nurse.
-But did you know that you can still get sued when you’re a student nurse?
+By now, you should understand the importance of having malpractice insurance once you’ve become a registered nurse.
+But did you know that you can get sued even when you’re still a student nurse?

 Fortunately, student nurse liability insurance is very affordable.
-You can get basic plans for as less as $35 per year.
+You can get basic plans for as little as $35 per year.

-Can cover up to $1 million for each claim arising from a medical incident and up to $6 million in aggregate.
+Can cover you up to $1 million for each claim arising from a medical incident, and up to $6 million in aggregate.

 Defense Expense Benefit

-Covers your expenses if you have to attend any legal proceedings such as hearings should you be sued.
+Covers your expenses if you need to attend any legal proceedings such as hearings should you be sued.